 Don’t despair.
-Whether you’re camping in the great outdoors or standing in a dark kitchen, you’ve got options.
-Keep reading to learn about the best electricity-free coffee brewing methods, from percolators to cold brew.
+Whether you’re camping in the great outdoors or standing in a dark kitchen, you have got options.
+Keep reading to learn about the best electricity-free coffee brewing methods, from percolators to cold brewers.

 We’ve all seen the old cowboy movies where they’re sitting around a fire, sipping coffee brewed in a big, blue percolator.
 The action is pretty simple.
 As the water boils, it is forced up a thin central tube to the top, where it’s spritzed over the grounds.
 It’s unsophisticated and produces results that lots of people don’t like.
 But if the power goes out and this is what you’ve got, it’ll produce a decent cup of coffee.